monntterro/trello-flow-bot/README.md

 ## 🖥️ Quick start

 1. Grant access to your Trello account for the bot with OAuth
-2. Select the board(s) you want to receive updates for
+2. Select the lists you want to receive updates for
-3. Receive notifications about changes on these boards
+3. Receive notifications about changes on these lists

 ## 🧱 Stack